How and when to apply

 If you are away from University (eg on your year abroad or industrial placement), are an external student, or are temporarily withdrawn, email the Funding team to ask for a form to be posted out to you and then return your application and evidence by post.

 When we receive your form, a member of the Funding team will check through the application and evidence, and assess whether we need any further information or documentation.

-You must make your application with all necessary evidence by the last day of your personal academic year (16 June 2017 for most students) or 17 July 2017, whichever is earlier.
-If your course continues beyond these deadlines, you can still apply but only for costs incurred in the remaining few weeks of your course.
+You must make your application with all necessary evidence by the last day of your personal academic year (24 June 2019 for most students).
+If your course continues beyond 30 July, you must apply no later than 30 July 2019 to be assessed for the whole of 2018/19.

 You cannot normally submit a second application during the same academic year unless there is a significant change in your financial circumstances.

 If your course has a summer vacation, as most full-time undergraduate courses do, you will not usually be considered for help during this period unless you are in one of the following categories:

 - You have dependent children (you should already have applied for all available benefits).